ros2/demos/lifecycle/README.rst

 What's happening
 ^^^^^^^^^^^^^^^^

-The demo is split into 3 different separate applications.
+The demo is split into 3 separate applications:

 * lifecycle_talker
 * lifecycle_listener
 * lifecycle_service_client

 The ``lifecycle_talker`` represents a managed node and publishes according to which state the node is in.
-We split the tasks of the talker node into separate pieces and execute them as followed.
+We split the tasks of the talker node into separate pieces and execute them as follows:

 #. configuring: We initialize our publisher and timer
 #. activate: We activate the publisher and timer in order to enable a publishing
 #. deactivate: We stop the publisher and timer
 #. cleanup: We destroy the publisher and timer

-The principle is implemented in this demo as the typical talker/listener demo.
+This demo shows a typical talker/listener pair of nodes.
-However, imaging a real scenario with attached hardware which may have a rather long booting phase, i.e. a laser or camera.
+However, imagine a real scenario with attached hardware which may have a rather long booting phase, i.e. a laser or camera.
-One could image bringing up the device driver in the configuring state, start and stop only the publishing of the device's data and only in the cleanup/shutdown phase actually shutdown the device.
+One could imagine bringing up the device driver in the configuring state, start and stop only the publishing of the device's data in active/deactive state, and only in the cleanup/shutdown state actually shutdown the device.

 The ``lifecycle_listener`` is a simple listener which shows the characteristics of the lifecycle talker.
-The talker enables the message publishing only in the active state and thus making the listener receiving only messages when the talker is in an active state.
+The talker enables message publishing only in the active state and thus the listener only receives messages when the talker is in an active state.

 The ``lifecycle_service_client`` is a script calling different transitions on the ``lifecycle_talker``.
 This is meant as the external user controlling the lifecycle of nodes.